Stationary coalescing walks on the lattice II: Entropy: Main results

 The entropy rate of the partition is defined as the entropy rate of the shift-system factor $\phi \colon \W \to \mathcal{P}^{\Z^d}$, and is denoted $h(\Prob,\mathcal{P})$ Thus, we also have

 The entropy rate $h(\Prob)$ is defined as the supremum over partitions:

+This is the same entropy rate that appears in \eqref{eq:entropy rate as a limit of entropy in rectangles}.
 When it is more convenient to speak in terms of partitions and there is no ambiguity about the measure, we will write $h(\mathcal{P})$ and $H(\mathcal{P})$.
 A generating partition is one that generates the $\sigma$-algebra, and it is a standard fact that it also achieves the supremum in \eqref{eq:entropy definition in terms of partitions}.

 Under the assumption of completely positive entropy, we could not show that the \biinfinite{} trajectories cannot occur, but instead we show that they must carry some of the entropy of the system.
 We explain what we mean by this last statement next.
 The arrows induce a map $T_{\alpha}$ along walks defined by